-Annual Number of Calls per Officer, 1980 - 2018
+Annual Number of Calls per Officer, 1980 - 2019

-Although the city expanded the police department by one full time officer for the code enforcement duties, that position was unable to be filled during 2018 nor was the assistant chief position filled in 2018.
+Although the city expanded the police department by one full time officer for the code enforcement duties, that position was unable to be filled during 2019.
 The numbers below are based on actual number of officers available.
 As mentioned previously, the chief, detective and SRO typically do not respond to calls on a regular basis, so the numbers each officer responded to are significantly higher than shown.

-2018 Overtime Usage Distribution
+2019 Overtime Usage Distribution